-- Introductory and Intermediate Algebra 3rd Edition Custom, by Robert Blitzer, Pearson Education, Inc., 2009. - (You may use the ebook that is available on MyMathLab if you do not choose to purchase the textbook) - Online Material: MyMathLab This provides access to lot of study resources along with homework exercises and is called MyLab/Mastering or MyMathLab (MML).
+- Introductory and Intermediate Algebra 3rd Edition Custom, by Robert Blitzer, Pearson Education, Inc., 2009. - (You may use the ebook that is available on MyMathLab if you do not choose to purchase the textbook) - Online Material: MyMathLab This provides access to a lot of study resources along with homework exercises and is called MyLab/Mastering or MyMathLab (MML).
 It requires an Access Code to register (needs to be purchased).
-You can access MyMathLab through the tab in the course menu on Blackboard Learn. - Scientific Calculator recommended, or a graphing calculator (TI-83 Plus or TI-84) if going on in math beyond MAT137
+You can access MyMathLab through the tab in the course menu on Blackboard Learn. - Scientific Calculator recommended, or a graphing calculator (TI-83 Plus or TI-84) if going on in math beyond MAT\137

-Office Location: Wheaton Hall Room 310 T, TH:1:00 - 2:30 pm or by appointment Office e-mail: jbaker@mxcc.edu or through Messages in Blackboard Learn
+Office e-mail: jbaker@mxcc.edu or through Messages in Blackboard Learn

 General Expectations: Intermediate Algebra can be a very challenging course when taken in a traditional classroom.
-Taking the course online can make it that much more difficult to stay on top of the material.
+Taking the course online (especially during the summer session) can make it that much more difficult to stay on top of the material.
 It is crucial that you are doing work several times each week during this semester to be successful.
 Please do not wait until the weekend that the assignments are due to complete them.
-If we were to meet in a classroom, you would be spending about 3 hours in class, and a minimum of another 4-5 hours outside of class doing work.
+If we were to meet in a classroom, you would be spending about 5 hours in class, and a minimum of another 7-10 hours outside of class doing work.
 Please keep that in mind to give yourself a guideline as to how many hours you will need to dedicate to this course.